HTTP Server Mode

 Authentication

-Section titled “Authentication”Clients must provide their GitLab Personal Access Token on every HTTP request using one of two headers:
+Section titled “Authentication”Clients must provide their GitLab Personal Access Token on every HTTP request using one of two headers.

 Private-token header (recommended)